Spatsizi Plateau Wilderness Provincial Park

-- This trail is currently in very rough condition.
+- This trail is currently in poor condition and difficult to follow.
 No repairs or maintenance have been done since 2011.
-The trail was damaged by erosion last season.
+The trail has been damaged by erosion, mudslides and beaver dams.

 - Creek crossings, specifically MacDonald Creek (~30km) and unnamed creek (~9km) can be very high and difficult to cross.
 There are two beaver dams along the trail that make navigating this trail difficult and there is a significant Beaver created lake in the Ram Creek area that has obliterated the trail.

 Attention Horse usersThe Eaglenest Creek Route:

 - There are several areas of the trail that pass through muskeg and boggy sections that may make horse travel difficult.
 This trail has not been maintained since 2011.

 Railgrade and portage trail conditionsKlappan Railgrade: